Glossary

 N

 Network.
 A VPC LakeSail provisions inside a cloud account.
-Stable boundary that hosts clusters.
-One cloud account → many networks.
-See Quickstart.
+The stable boundary that hosts clusters.
+One cloud account can have many networks.
+See Manage networks.

 Notification rule.
 Connects an event type (e.g. job_run.status.failed) at a given scope (resource/team/organization/own) to one or more channels.
 See Notifications.